-ELCCF is an independent body led by volunteers.
-It is a company limited by guarantee for charitable purposes.
-The Forum was formed in 1999 following a goverrnment move to provide care in the community.
-After 17 years, we’re concentrating on gathering evidence to help guide East Lothian Adult and Social Care Partnership - the joint NHS and local council body.
+ELCCF was an independent body led by volunteers.
+The Forum was formed in 1999 following a government move to provide care in the community.
+Our focus was on gathering evidence to help guide East Lothian Adult and Social Care Partnership - the joint NHS and local council body.

 We take a Community Action Research (CAR) approach to discovering the needs and experiences of the individuals and the communities we serve.

-We intend to bring real evidence for change to the planners’ attention.
-We intend to get to the heart of what’s needed to achieve better results.
-So it's important to us to hear from you about your experiences and how you think things could improve, not only for your own case, but for community care in general.
-We need to get your input.
+We brought evidence for change to the planners’ attention.
+We got to the heart of what’s needed to achieve better results.
+Although ELCCF no longer exists this website will continue and be manned by volunteers so it's important to hear from you about your experiences and how you think things could improve, not only for your own case, but for community care in general.

 George Paterson retired from ELCCF in April 2017 after 11 years as Communications Worker.
 George transformed the face of the Forum and made all our materials attractive, easy to read and accessible documents.
 George is greatly missed however he still keeps in touch with ELCCF and we still pick his brains from time to time!